Laboratory of Integrated Biology

 “Enhancing plant power to save the global environment and supplementing animal functions with plant power”

 Plants, which account for 90% of the earth's biomass, support the global environment.
 We, humans, account for only 0.01%.
 In order to save the global environment, we are researching the hidden "plant power" of plants, especially their regenerative power and stress tolerance.
 Plants can live for thousands of years because they can regenerate their organs even when their branches and trunks are cut off by disasters.
 Plants can withstand environmental stresses that animals would give up.
 We will contribute to the development of methods for extracting even more plant power by unraveling the secrets of this power from the perspective of epigenetic regulation and live imaging analysis of the way plants live.
-In addition, if we can transfer the ability of plants to utilize light energy and fix carbon dioxide to animals, we will be able to power up their functions as well.
+In addition, understanding the principles underlying the symbiosis between photosynthetic and non-photosynthetic organisms, such as the endosymbiosis between coral symbiotic algae and cnidarians, will lead to the elucidation of how new biological functions emerge.
+Furthermore, if we can transfer the ability of plants to utilize light energy and fix carbon dioxide to animals, we will be able to power up their functions as well.
 We are taking on this challenge by using the latest cell engineering and synthetic biology techniques such as cell fusion and nucleic acid synthesis.
 Let's work together to carry out exciting and stimulating research.

 Graduates of the laboratory are active in jobs such as pharmaceutical development, agricultural research, food and cosmetic development, and bio-optical instrument development.

 (1) Epigenetic control mechanisms that generate plant regeneration and environmental stress tolerance